Hyundai Ioniq Lost Car Key Replacement – All the Information You Need to Get a New Hyundai Ioniq Key. Tips, Costs, Your Options, and More.

 In this article:

 Hyundai Ioniq was introduced in 2017.
-This model has one type of key.
+This model has two types of keys.

 - Please keep in mind that while some keys or key fobs may look the same, they have different capabilities/frequencies/keyways.
 Therefore, having the right key or key fob is essential.